-So while yes, you can choose not share a sample week of programming in the Marketplace to keep your programming private, we highly recommend that you share that Sample Week freely.
 Your programming is only a small piece of the puzzle into what makes you an awesome coach.
 Lean on those unique strengths because that is what will keep your athletes around for the long haul.

 - Setting Up Your Marketplace Page

 - Selling Teams Versus Programs: For Coaches